Tuesday, October 8, 2013

 Tuesday, September 10, 2013

-I did not know her son very well, so my grief is different.
-My grief is for my friend and what she and her family are going through; it is real nonetheless.
-It made me think of the believers being the body of Christ.
-“If one part suffers, all the parts suffer with it, and if one part is honored, all the parts are glad.”
-(NLT, 1 Corn.
-12:26)
+I did not know Nathan well, so my grief was different.
+My grief was for Shari and what she and her family were going through; it was real, nonetheless.
+It made me think of believers as the body of Christ.

 Thursday, September 5, 2013